Skip to main content

 • Controls can feel delayed and awkward, leading to misplacements and frustration during gameplay.

-• Achievements are reportedly broken, which can be disappointing for completionists.
+• Achievements are broken, which detracts from the overall experience for completionists.

 • gameplay